 A French-born, NYC exec considers the differences in American portion sizes (big and bigger) and eating techniques (fast and faster) to that of her native country.

+Best tip: Add "petit" and "peu" to your French vocabulary.
 This works because: You can have a little of everything if you stick to small portions.

+Worst tip: Carry a sprig of lavender to smell as you pass the tempting aromas floating out of bakeries and restaurants.
 Why it's not so great: Even if this did keep your mouth from watering, it could also have you sneezing up a storm (and looking a little silly).

 The Beck Diet Solution

 Beck's approach is to change the way you think about eating so you can keep up any diet.